-Namely, in our increasingly politically correct society, sometimes we try to gloss over the hard facts of fat for fear of appearing prejudicial or discriminatory towards the overweight.
-And alas, I feel compelled here to offer a disclaimer of my own: namely, as a feminist, I am keenly aware of the hyper-thin images women are bombarded with on a daily basis and of the ways in which the beauty industry shame us into altering our bodies by buying expensive products that we don’t need or committing to ridiculous diets that aren’t good for our health or wellbeing.
-I am not promoting weight loss for aesthetic reasons, and I fully advocate that women (and men) should love and accept themselves regardless of their shape, color, size, etc.
+Namely, in our increasingly politically correct society, sometimes we try to gloss over the hard facts of fat for fear of appearing prejudicial or discriminatory toward the overweight.
+And I feel compelled here to offer a disclaimer of my own: namely, as a feminist, I am keenly aware of the hyper-thin images women are bombarded with daily and of the ways in which the beauty industry shame us into altering our bodies by buying expensive products that we don’t need or committing to ridiculous diets that aren’t good for our health or well-being.
+I am not promoting weight loss for aesthetic reasons, and I fully advocate that women (and men) should love and accept themselves regardless of their shape, color, size.

 Here is a case in point: a friend of mine recently got into trouble on social media for voicing a dissenting opinion on another’s status on Facebook.
-The status read something to the effect of, “I love a woman with curves,” to which my friend, honestly, responded: “I don’t”.
+The status read something to the effect of, “I love a woman with curves,” to which my friend, honestly, responded: “I don’t.”
 The amount of vitriol on social media lodged to this poster for her innocent and honest remark really got me thinking, is what she wrote really that offensive?
-I mean, do we all have to love curves?
-If the status had been something to the effect of, “I love skinny girls” and someone had written, “I don’t”, would there have been as much of a fuss?
+Do we all have to love curves?
+If the status had been something to the effect of, “I love skinny girls” and someone had written, “I don’t,” would there have been as much of a fuss?

 Here is the reality, brought to us by a recent groundbreaking study: it isn’t possible to be obese but healthy.
 In fact, “scrutinizing the combined data from eight earlier studies, Canadian researchers have concluded that there is no such thing as ‘healthy obesity,’ according to a report published in the Annals of Internal Medicine” (Carroll, 2013, para 3).
 I am not promoting fat shaming by any means, but we need to have open eyes about the reality of what it means to be fat: it means a person is not healthy, even if tests find that sugar, cholesterol, and blood work are in a healthy range.
 Now, the reverse is also true: Just because someone is skinny doesn’t inherently mean they are healthy, either.
 However, the health risks associated with weight gain are clear and very well documented.
 When self-help mantras enable denial of these realities, they are offering more harm than good.